Quick Reference

 - show whether a specific request succeeded or failed

-Glossary Term Entry Location: Core Concepts - HTTP status codes
+Glossary Term Entry Location: Core Concepts, API Fundamentals - HTTP status codes

 HTTP versions